BartWesthoff/MarioBrosAI/README.md

    ```

 3. Set up Dolphin:
-   - Copy your Dolphin emulator to the `Experiment` folder
+   - Copy your Dolphin emulator to the `root` folder
    - Make sure you have the New Super Mario Bros Wii ROM in your Dolphin games directory

 ### Running the Agent

 1. Start the emulator with the script:
    ```
-   cd Experiment
    start.bat
    ```